Register

 I hope this quick tutorial was easy to follow.
 If you get stuck or need help, just comment on this post!
 This also applies to GV owners since they use the same rear pump.

-How to upgrade Fuel Lines & Filter on Hyosung GT125R GT250R (Carb Hose Diagram)
+[How to Tutorial] Upgrade Fuel Lines & Filter on Hyosung GT GT125R GT250R (Carb Hose Diagram)

 Hyosung Gt125r fuel lines diagram filter hose